dorianganessa/dorianganessa/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/adrianosanges/) – Building a reputation as a **Fractional Head of Data**
 - 📝 [dataskew.io](https://dataskew.io) – My blog on all things data & tech
-- 🏡 Always looking for the next house (Naples, I'm coming for you!)

 🚀 Open to collaborations, speaking opportunities, and building great data products together!